tanmaygupta430/Machine-Learning/Assignment-2/README.md

-This folder contains my code and the input files for assignment-2 which is the implementation of Least squares in python.
+This folder contains the assignment question, my code and the input files for assignment-2 which is the implementation of Least Square Classifier in python.